project-repo/cagebreak/man/cagebreak-config.5.md

 		finger as left click, 2 fingers as right click, and 3 fingers as middle click. _lmr_ treats 1 finger as left click, 2 fingers as middle click, and 3 fingers as right click.

+message <text>
+	Display a line of arbitrary text.

 *mode <mode>*
 	Enter mode "<mode>" - Returns to default mode, after a command is